How Environment Variables Work in MCP

 "command": "python3",

-"args": ["-m", "dotenv", "run", "python3", "server.py"]
+"args": ["-m", "dotenv", "-f", "/path/to/.env", "run", "python3", "server.py"]

 }

-Debugging Environment Variable Issues
+Debugging Missing Environment Variables

-1. Log the Environment
+Step 1: Log the Environment

 import os, sys

 Check the client's MCP logs for the stderr output.
+On Claude Desktop, logs are at ~/Library/Logs/Claude/mcp-server-SERVERNAME.log (macOS) or %APPDATA%\Claude\logs\ (Windows).

-Common mistakes in the env field:
+Common mistakes in the env field that cause silent failures:

 // WRONG - using numbers instead of strings